Should you use Fitbit’s GPS function? If you want to upgrade your exercise routine, it’s best to start tracking your activities using GPS.

 Fitbit’s Connected GPS not working?
-Or GPS signal missing?
+Or is the GPS signal missing?

-And remember to wait for your phone to find the GPS signal before you start your workout.
+And remember to wait for your phone to find the GPS signal before starting your workout.

-Your phone’s Fitbit app needs to be active or running in the background to connect to GPS.
+Your phone’s Fitbit app must be active or running in the background to connect to GPS.

-If that didn’t help, make sure Bluetooth is on and your Fitbit is listed as connected in those Bluetooth settings.
+If that didn’t help, ensure Bluetooth s on and your Fitbit is listed as connected in those Bluetooth settings.